-"Manage Password Policies" User Authentication Set Password Policies
+"Manage Password Policies"

-Field Description alphabetic character, one number, and one of the following characters: ! # \$ % = + < >.
-Must mix numbers and uppercase and lowercase letters-requires at least one number, one uppercase letter and one lowercase letter. one uppercase letter, and one lowercase letter.
-Must mix numbers, uppercase and lowercase letters, and special characters-requires at least one number, one uppercase letter, and one lowercase letter, and one of the following characters: ! # \$ % = + < >.
+Field Description Password complexity requirement The requirement for which types of characters must be used in a user's password.
+Complexity levels: No restriction-allows any password value and is the least secure option.
+Must mix alpha and numeric characters-requires at least one alphabetic character and one number, which is the default.
+Must mix alpha, numeric, and special characters-requires at least one alphabetic character, one number, and one of the following characters: ! # \$ \$ = + &lt; &gt;.
+Must mix numbers and uppercase and lowercase letters-requires at least one number, one uppercase letter, and one lowercase letter. • Must mix numbers, uppercase and lowercase letters, and special characters-requires at least one number, one uppercase letter, and one lowercase letter, and one of the following characters: ! # \$ % = + < >.
 Password question requirement The values are Cannot contain password, meaning that the answer to the password hint question cannot contain the password itself; or None, the default, for no restrictions on the answer.
 The user's answer to the password hint question is required.
 This setting is not available for Self-Service portals, Customer Portals, or partner portals.
 Maximum invalid login attempts The number of login failures allowed for a user before they become locked out.
 This setting isn't available for Self-Service portals.
 Lockout effective period The duration of the login lockout.
 The default is 15 minutes.
 This setting isn't available for Self-Service portals.
 Note: If users are locked out, they must wait until the lockout period expires.
-Alternatively, a user with the "Reset User Passwords and Unlock Users" permission can unlock them from Setup by entering Users in the Quick Find box, then selecting Users, selecting the user, then clicking Unlock.
+Alternatively, a user with the "Reset User Passwords and Unlock Users" permission can unlock them from Setup with the following procedure: a.
+Enter Users in the Quick Find box. b.
+Select Users . c.
+Selecting the user. d.
+Click Unlock.
 This button is only available when a user is locked out.

-Obscure secret answer for password resets This feature hides answers to security questions as you type.
+Field Description Obscure secret answer for password resets This feature hides answers to security questions as you type.
 The default is to show the answer in plain text.
 Note: If your organization uses the Microsoft Input Method Editor (IME) with the input mode set to Hiragana, when you type ASCII characters they're converted into Japanese characters in normal text fields.
 However, the IME does not work properly in fields with obscured text.
 If your organization's users cannot properly enter their passwords or other values after enabling this feature, disable the feature.
 Require a minimum 1 day password lifetime When you select this option, a password can't be changed more than once in a 24-hour period.